bmckenzie93/natours/README.md

   [6:07pm]
   I just created my own grid system using floats.
 It was some straight up math!
 I see how powerfull css grid and flexbox are now that I know what the old school way of doing layouts with floats is.
 All hail flexbox and grid hahaha.

+  [6:33pm]
+  I am about to create a heading component, keeping in mind archatecture, scalability, reusability, and good css practices.

+  [7:30pm]
+  I styled a heading component with a skew on hover effect that can be reused throughout the project.